gammasoft71/xtd/docs/guide_tunit_overview.md

 * Other third party IDE / tools could also run [xtd.tunit](https://codedocs.xyz/gammasoft71/xtd/group__xtd__tunit.html) projects but have not been tested.
 * If you have an IDE/tool that doesn't seem to be working, don't hesitate to ask for [support](https://gammasoft71.wixsite.com/xtdpro/support).
+* If you have a working IDE/tool, feel free to make a [pull request](https://github.com/gammasoft71/xtd) to update the list of compatible tools.

 ## Next step